TranslucentComputing/kubert-assistant-lite/docs/installation.md

 ---
 layout: default
 title: Installation
-description: "Kubert AI Assistant Lite installation guide: Boost productivity and simplify Kubernetes management.
-Follow our detailed steps to set up on your local machine today!"
+description: "Step-by-step instructions to install and set up Kubert AI Assistant Lite on your local machine.
+Ensure Docker, kind, Helm, Kubectl, and other essential tools are ready for a smooth installation."
 nav_nabled: true
 has_children: true
 has_toc: false
 nav_fold: false
+k_seo:
+  title: "Kubert AI Assistant Lite Installation Guide"
 ---

-# Kubert AI Assistant Installation Guide
+# Kubert Lite Installation Guide

 This guide provides step-by-step instructions to install and set up Kubert AI Assistant Lite on your local machine.